Tue 08 May 2012

 Turns out there are a couple of routes to do this.
 You can use the Dell

-native tools (e.g. racadm) included in Dell's
+native tools (e.g. racadm

 OMSA product, or you can use